- Those about to retire or who already have done so. By planning

 - Merchandise charges - Caskets range from

-as burial garments, urns, and prayer cards are also available.
+as burial garments, urns, keepsake jewelry, and prayer cards are also available.

 - Cash advance items.
 These are services or merchandise provided